 It's a local train that goes around the volcano of Etna.
 We toured the track in a day.
 It cost next to nothing.
 Along the way, we stopped in a few towns.
 Like Bronte, known for its pistachios.

 By the time we got back to Catania, it was already dark.
 Mount Etna was very much active.
 We watched from the train window as the lava flowed towards the towns above us.
-It seemed like an ordinary day for these people.
 There was no sign of anybody leaving their homes or anything.
+Just an ordinary day for the local people.
+I found it quite amazing.

 In the mountain villages, the air was cool and fresh.
 Church bells were ringing.
 People were going about their business.